 The 2014 Cadillac CTS sedan is much longer than the four-door it replaces, and for good reason.
 The previous-gen CTS was a "tweener," a car balanced between compact and mid-size interior space.
 No more: the new CTS is a head-on competitor for the likes of the 5-Series, E-Class, A6, and XF.

-While you're planning a long golf weekend, know too that the trunk's on the slim side, too.
-It's 13.7 cubic feet, adequate in the luxury realm, but nowhere near the cubes offered up by a Passat or a Taurus.
+The CTS' trunk wouldn't be called big unless it were on a coupe.
+At 13.7 cubic feet, it's barely adequate for a luxury car, but nowhere near the cubes offered up by a Passat or a Taurus.